slashdevops/kube-visibility/base/README.md

 # base

-This folder containg the manifest files from the original project
+This folder contain the manifest files from the original project

 ## Check installations